 Insurance for Classic Cars, Collectible Cars and Vintage Cars

-The increased popularity of collectible cars – whether they are classic cars, antique cars, and vintage cars – in recent decades—has led to a huge shift in how they are insured.
+The increased popularity of collectible cars – whether they are classic cars, antique cars and vintage cars – has led to a huge shift in how they are insured.
 It used to be the case that the owner of a collectible car would just add their pride and joy to the same policy covering their daily driver, which would often increase premiums significantly.

 That’s all changed now.
 There are numerous specialist insurers and major companies in the market that can help you find the right antique car insurance policy.
 For example, if you have a classic car, The Hartford’s Nutmeg Agency can place you with a specialty carrier that will provide the kind of coverage you need.
 Its antique and classic car insurance is designed specifically to protect the unique cars that are so important to owners at a rate that is now more affordable than ever before.
 A classic or antique vehicle may also be eligible for a lot of the same discounts on insurance as newer cars.

 Are you ready to take the plunge and buy a classic, antique or vintage car?
 Or do you already enjoy owning and driving one?
 What’s your idea of the perfect vehicle?
 Let us know by commenting below.